tusharnankani/talks/organizational_culture/content.md

 - What comes to your mind when I say culture?
 - What is it usually paired up with?
     - Indian culture, coding culture, literature, dating culture, tech culture, organization culture
-- I will be speaking about organization culture.
+- I will be speaking about organizational culture.
+    - Which is the parent to all the cultures we were speaking about.

 #### Why should you listen to me?